 The year 1997 saw YIT’s expansion into Russia, when the company acquired the St. Petersburg-based construction company ZAO Lentek.
 Instead of construction projects, the acquisition allowed YIT to concentrate on housing development and plot acquisitions in Russia.

 In the 2000s, YIT has grown into an international corporation due to corporate acquisitions in the fields of both building system services and housing construction.
 The decade was marked by YIT’s acquisition of Calor Ab in Sweden, ABB’s Building Systems business segment in eight countries and the building system services segment of the German company MCE AG in six countries.

 By 2008, YIT had become the largest foreign building company in Russia.
 In addition to St. Petersburg, housing construction expanded and came to include Moscow, Yekaterinburg and Rostov.
 In 2010, YIT acquired a small Slovakian construction company, with the objective of becoming a major housing construction company in the countries of eastern Central Europe, alongside Russia and the Baltic countries.

 During the same year, YIT also acquired the building system services business of the German company Caverion, thereby making the building system services business segment YIT’s largest.

-As for the current decade, YIT’s most important business segments are construction and building system services.
-Regarding the latter, YIT’s goal is to become a major service provider in the Nordic countries and Central Europe.
+As for the current decade, YIT’s most important business segments were construction and building system services.
+Regarding the latter, YIT’s goal was to become a major service provider in the Nordic countries and Central Europe.

 In 2013, YIT demerged into two separate companies.
 Building System services were transferred into Caverion.
 YIT continued to focus on construction services.